 During 2005 we finished the installation of the last of the machines that permit us to provide a comprehensive personal hygiene paper product line.
 In addition, in September 2005, we purchased the equipment of a California based paper converter.
-The equipment includes two more winders for the personal hygiene line and a facial tissue folder, which has allowed us to expand our product mix and capacity.
-It also includes a number of other machines that will increase our operating efficiency.
+The equipment included two more winders for the personal hygiene line and a facial tissue folder, which allowed us to expand our product mix and capacity.
+It also included a number of other machines that increased our operating efficiency.
 We are now in a position to increase our marketing efforts.
 We expect an increase in sales of our personal hygiene products over the next several months, and years.
 We also aim to increase our sales of clinical and long-term care products.

 Personal Hygiene Products - WestBond started this product line during 2002.
-The decision by management to expand into personal disposables such as hand towels and bathroom tissue was based on demands by existing medical distributors who wanted to increase their purchasing ability with the Company.
+Our decision to expand into personal disposables such as hand towels and bathroom tissue was based on demands by existing medical distributors who wanted to increase their purchasing ability with us.
 We evaluated this potential and determined that the medical industry had a high demand for these types of products.
 In addition, we soon learned that small to medium size distributors who sell to the janitorial market were not being serviced well by other paper converters.
 We have made major capital expenditures to manufacture this product line, which we expect will soon surpass sales volumes to the health care industry.

-The personal hygiene paper products include roll and folded hand towels, jumbo roll bathroom tissue, conventional high sheet-count bathroom tissue and a limited line of table napkins.
-We manufacture these products in 1 and 2 ply formats.
+The personal hygiene paper products include roll and folded hand towels, jumbo roll bathroom tissue, conventional high sheet-count bathroom tissue and a specialty line of roll towels and bathroom tissue.
+This specialty line provides us with high margin products that few converters are able to produce.
+We manufacture our products in 1 and 2 ply formats.
 We sell these products to Canadian and US distributors and janitorial contractors in large order quantities.